-The Clause Identification and Management (CIM) feature provides users with a comparison match between the clause language in a document they upload to a Contract Profile and the Novatus Model, which is the standard against which individual clauses in an uploaded document are measured.
+The Clause Identification and Management (CIM) feature provides users with a comparison match between the clause language in a document they upload to a Contract Profile and the Conga Contracts (formerly Novatus) Model, which is the standard against which individual clauses in an uploaded document are measured.
 CIM is also activated when a document is added to a Contract Profile from an approved contract request, a revision to an existing document is uploaded, or when a document is added after running the Creation Wizard, eSignature Package Wizard, or Document Package Wizard.
 CIM even runs when an existing document in a Contract Profile is edited and its document type is changed to a type that has been identified for clause analysis.

 Users are able to "train" the Conga Contracts (formerly Novatus) Model using the Document Clause Processing option, which is activated whenever a document is added to a Contract Profile and its document type is subject to CIM analysis.
 Document Clause Processing employs an interactive Document Clauses window that displays each clause in the document and a corresponding drop-down list with possible matches for the clause type.
 When a possible match is appended by a percentage (%), this signals a system match between the clause language in the document and the current Conga Contracts (formerly Novatus) Model.
 If the user selects a clause type that includes a percentage, the percentage match for that clause will be increased in the Conga Contracts (formerly Novatus) Model during the nightly batch process.
 However, if the user selects a clause type that does not include a percentage match, the language for this clause type will be used to train the Conga Contracts (formerly Novatus) Model and be used in future clause processing.